 Our doctor put him on several months (on and off) of Grapefruit Seed Extract (GSE) Citricidal and Pau D’Arco (do not take these without researching yourself) with probiotics to control the candida and kill off the Klebsiella since we decided we’d first try a non-pharmaceutical antibiotic route.

 But there’s more…way more – and it proved to be pivotal in his gut healing!
 When that was restored, we were on the road to having our boy back again!

 The gut (mostly small intestine) is naturally permeable to very small molecules in order to absorb vital nutrients.
 And actually, regulating intestinal permeability is one of the basic functions of the cells that line the intestinal wall.
 Infections, toxins, molds, stress and age can cause tight junctions in the intestinal lining to break apart.

-Once these tight junctions get broken apart, you have a leaky gut.
+Once these tight junctions get broken apart by an overgrowth of a bad, out-of-control bacteria or toxin, you have a ‘leaky’ gut.
 When your gut is leaky, things like toxins, microbes, undigested food particles, and more can escape from your intestines and travel into your bloodstream.
 Your immune system marks these “foreign invaders” as pathogens and attacks them.
 It is an autoimmune response to protect the body.